D4r1inG/BioLinkApp/README.md

-# BioLink project by Sieu nhan cuong phong
+# GHTKLink project by Sieu nhan cuong phong
 This project was built base on bio.link

 ## Available Scripts